I know of many travel writers that go on a trip without an

 The more you can read about a place in advance, the more story ideas

-you can generate and presell.
+you will generate and presell.

 Here’s an example: